 Ever wondered what the difference is between the document and the window object?
 I have, when creating a UI component that wasn't behaving as expected.

-interface represents a window containing a DOM document; the document
+According to MDN, 'The Window interface represents a window containing a DOM document; the document property points to the DOM document loaded in that window.'

-I ran into trouble when creating a Scroll to Top element that was calling window.scrollTo
+I ran into trouble when creating a Scroll to Top element that was calling window.scrollTo, as the body element inside the window object contains the vertical scroll bar.

 Here are some additional useful tidbits:

-is a reference to the HTML page / DOM object.- It has properties for important DOM elements, such as
+documentis a reference to the HTML page / DOM object.- It has properties for important DOM elements, such as

-) - It also includes useful APIs such as
+document.body(the<body>) - It also includes useful APIs such as

 document.getElementByID